mvolkmann/blog/src/ocaml.md

   | TemperatureCrazy -> printf "%.1f is a crazy temperature!\n" t
   | TemperatureHigh t -> printf "%.1f is too hot!\n" t

-(* Alternative that does the same thing. let report_temperature t =
+(* Alternative that does the same thing and is good for matching both exceptions and other values. let report_temperature t =
      match evaluate_temperature t with
      | exception TemperatureCrazy -> printf "%.1f is a crazy temperature!\n" t